 Should you defer your Canada Pension Plan to age 65 or 70?

-You might be wondering how to effectively take your Canada Pension Plan benefit this year.
-This post will help.
+If you’re nearing retirement age including age 60 you might be wondering how to effectively take your Canada Pension Plan benefit this year.

 In Fredrick Vettese’s latest book entitled Retirement Income for Life (a book I will giveaway from this site in a future post), Vettese mentioned an often overlooked strategy to increase secured, retirement income: defer to your Canada Pension Plan benefit.